Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

     chakra, shuriken, lucky lasoo (rhymes c̄ glass horse slipper for /punked|punched|punted|fucked|../ pussy),.. the stone age: happy gilmore the shot put the rock, by tossing it, spinning in the air, catching, and slingshotting; maybe /bounce|dribble|../(spin catching; flapping limbs are flight controls, stabilisers,..) it /off|into|../ the ground for /flying|mining|bombing|../
-     ,,,/,,|i can hold a spoon the other way, and stab you c̄ the handle|enough fingertipushups, and i can finger you to death, where one touch to the heart will kill you|one punch killed (bruce lee|harry houdini|..); it was the same punch|ufc is a datamine for vulcan salutry one punch knock outs, usually leveraging the chin|../,.. wait a few millenia for todays speaking species to fossilise for comparative analysis krishna' blue peacock(swans v wild gz v pterodactyli v..) feather, rama' green… many weaponed,..
+     ,,,/,,|i can hold a spoon the other way, and stab you c̄ the handle|enough fingertipushups, and i can finger you to death, where one touch to the heart will kill you|one punch killed (bruce lee|harry houdini|..); it was the same punch|ufc is a datamine for vulcan salutry one punch knock outs, usually leveraging the chin|../,.. giving the finger to /birds|humans|../ when no food; it'll catch on #anim2igence wait a few millenia for todays speaking species to fossilise for comparative analysis krishna' blue peacock(swans v wild gz v pterodactyli v..) feather, rama' green… many weaponed,..